^

 • wearing corsets.

-More complex methods - for example, surgical treatment - are usually offered to patients with 3-4 degrees of curvature, and only on condition that the pathology disrupts the work of individual organs and systems, negatively affects the patient's health.
-The most favorable age for the operation is 10-14 years.
-The intervention is quite traumatic and is accompanied by a long period of rehabilitation.
+More complex methods, such as surgical treatment, are usually offered to patients with 3-4 degrees of curvature, and only if the pathology disrupts the functioning of individual organs and systems and negatively affects the patient's health.
+The most favorable age for surgery is 10-14 years.
+The intervention is quite traumatic and is accompanied by a long rehabilitation period.

 Prevention

-Preventive measures consist in the early diagnosis of curvature by conducting widespread professional examinations of children attending preschool and school institutions.
-It is important to explain the need for a healthy lifestyle, adherence to a rational daily regimen.
-Children should eat well in order to prevent deficiencies in the body of vitamins and minerals.
+Preventive measures include early diagnostics of curvature by conducting widespread medical examinations of children attending preschool and school institutions.
+It is important to explain the need for a healthy lifestyle and a rational daily routine.
+Children should eat well to prevent a deficiency of vitamins and minerals in the body.

-It is necessary to provide a sufficient motor regime during the day, with the correct static-dynamic loads on the spinal column.
-Excluding too long stay at the table: it is important to regularly warm up, dynamic breaks in work and study approximately every 20 minutes.
-Regular walks and active pastime are equally important.
+It is necessary to ensure sufficient physical activity during the day, with the correct static-dynamic loads on the spine.
+Avoid staying at the table for too long: it is important to regularly do warm-ups, dynamic breaks in work and study approximately every 20 minutes.
+Regular walks and active pastime are no less important.

-We must not forget about the posture, which is the basis for the correct position of the spine.
-It is necessary to explain to the child how important it is not to slouch and hold his back.
+We must not forget about posture, which is the basis for the correct position of the spine.
+It is necessary to explain to the child how important it is not to slouch and to hold the back.
 It is in childhood that a kind of "muscle memory" of the paravertebral muscles is formed, which contributes to the normal position of the spinal column throughout the day.

 Forecast

-The prognostic data for the life of a person with grade 2 scoliosis are considered favorable.
-If we are talking about a severe progressive course of pathology, then over time there may be a question about the appropriation of disability, limitation of working capacity, and narrowing of opportunities in professional choice.
-Difficulties appear with the adaptation of the patient in society.
+The prognostic data for the life of a person with scoliosis of the 2nd degree are considered favorable.
+If we are talking about a severe progressive course of pathology, then over time the question of assigning a disability, limiting the ability to work, narrowing the possibilities in professional choice may arise.
+Difficulties with the adaptation of the patient in society arise.

 The quality of the prognosis largely depends on the course of the scoliotic process.
-If it does not progress, or progresses slowly, then often the curvature can be corrected by conservative treatment, thereby preventing the development of complications in the work of the respiratory and cardiovascular systems.
-If the pathology is rapidly progressing and reacts poorly to conservative therapy, then it is possible to use intensive corset therapy or even surgery.
-[31]
+If it does not progress, or progresses slowly, then the curvature can often be corrected with conservative treatment, thereby preventing the development of complications in the functioning of the respiratory and cardiovascular systems.
+If the pathology progresses rapidly and does not respond well to conservative therapy, then intensive corset therapy or even surgery may be used. [ 30 ]

 In general, it is generally accepted that grade 2 scoliosis responds well to treatment under certain conditions: